cpan-authors/IPC-Run/README.md

     Child processes harnessed to a pseudo terminal have their stdin, stdout, and stderr completely closed before any redirection operators take effect.
-This casts of the bonds of the controlling terminal.
+This casts off the bonds of the controlling terminal.
 This is not done when using pipes.

     Right now, this affects all children in a harness that has a pty in use,